tgermain/grandRepositorySky/README.md

 ## 3. Data & Replication
 facebook duplicate data of one node on 2 other nodes : enough !

+- Data place on node A is replicated to A.successor and A.predecessor

 ###launch parameters
 - (Data already owned by the node (dump of json), to simulate the case when a node already holding data quit temporarily the ring)